 In the European Union, the VAT rate is freely set by each member state following harmonization recommendations.
 The amount of the normal rate must not be lower than 15%, and each state can decide on two reduced rates which cannot be lower than 5%.
 In the European Union, the lowest standard rate is 17% in Luxembourg, the highest being 27% in Hungary.

 Taxation mechanisms similar to VAT have gradually been introduced by many states around the world.
-Today, 166 countries around the world apply a VAT system.
+Today, VAT or VAT-equivalent systems are used widely across both Europe and many non-European economies.
 The highest standard rate is applied in Hungary at 27%, the lowest being 4.5% in Andorra.

 The 27 member states of the European Union freely apply various VAT rates, which are however regulated by European harmonization recommendations.
 The standard rates vary from 27% (Hungary) to 17% (Luxembourg).
 A 0% rate is applied in Livigno, Italy.